helloSystem/docs/user/components/system/dock.md

 It typically sits at the bottom of the screen.

+As of helloSystem 0.8.0, the Dock is not started automatically anymore, but you can run it by double-clicking its icon in /System.

 ## Launching applications

 To launch an application, click on it in the Dock.